Meshclan1/Meshclan1/README.md

 * 🧠  I'm currently learning to be more patient with myself - Trust the process!
 * 🤝  I'm open to collaborating on cool, interesting projects
 * 😄  Pronouns: he/him/his
-* ⚡ Fun Fact: I play the trumpet
+* ⚡ Fun Fact: Big F1/Tennis Fan
 ### Skills